bright/new-www/content/blog/ux-design-healthcare-medical-apps-case-study.md

 - - -

-Special thanks to [Alisa](https://www.linkedin.com/in/alisa-kashytska-a38417b1/) for inspiration and contribution.
+Special thanks to [Alisa](https://www.linkedin.com/in/alisa-kashytska-a38417b1/) for her inspiration and contribution.